-Adjudicators must prepare a rationale (using SSA-4268, claims communication, or other approved method) for continuances and cessations
+Adjudicators must prepare a rationale using a SSA-4268 (Explanation of Determination) or other approved method for continuances and cessations,

-to reflect all applicable steps in the CDR evaluation process, present an explicit
+to reflect all applicable steps in the CDR evaluation process, present a detailed

-explanation of the determination including the documentation used to support the decision,
+explanation of the determination including the documentation used to support the determination,

 and incorporate the medical improvement review standard (MIRS).
 The rationale should